-The Password Vault Web Access Interface is a complete featured web interface providing a single console for requesting, accessing, and managing privileged account credentials passed throughout the enterprise by both end users and system administrators.
+The Password Vault Web Access Interface is a complete-featured web interface providing a single console for requesting, accessing, and managing privileged account credentials passed throughout the enterprise by both end-users and system administrators.
 PVWA’s dashboard facilitates users to get an overview of the activities in PAS Solution, as well as getting insights about all the activities that have taken place.

 The Central Policy Manager automatically imposes the organizational security policy by routinely changing passwords on remote machines and storing the new passwords in the Enterprise Password Vault, all without any human interaction.
-The CPM has been designed to be capable of generating new random passwords and replacing existing passwords on remote machines, and saving the new passwords in the Enterprise Password Vault.
+The CPM has been designed to be capable of generating new random passwords and replacing existing passwords on remote machines and saving the new passwords in the Enterprise Password Vault.
 Passwords monitored and generated by the CPM conform to the Master Policy created by the organization.
 Administrators will be notified via the PVWA when passwords are about to terminate, are terminated, or do not meet the Master Policy criteria.
-Administrators can implement a onetime password policy (OTP), which requires a password to be keyed in each time a user logs in with the existing password.
+Administrators can implement a one-time password policy (OTP), which requires a password to be keyed in each time a user logs in with the existing password.

 The Application Identity Manager is an application based on Windows and Linux which facilitates access to privileged passwords and eliminates the need to hard code plaintext passwords in applications, scripts, or configuration files.
 As with all other credentials stored in the Enterprise Password Vault, AIM passwords are stored, logged, and managed strongly.
 AIM is separated into two components: a Provider, which securely retrieves and caches passwords and provides immediate access to the requesting application; and the SDK, which provides a set of APIs for Java, .NET, COM14, CLI15, and C/C++.
 In the evaluated version, the AIM Provider for Windows and SDK have been excluded.

 A penetration test(Pen Test) attempts to exploit the vulnerabilities to determine whether unauthorized access or other malicious activity is possible.
-Penetration testing typically includes network penetration testing and application security testing as well as controls and processes around the networks and applications, and should occur from both outside the network trying to come in (external testing) and from inside the network.
+Penetration testing typically includes network penetration testing and application security testing as well as controls and processes around the networks and applications and should occur from both outside the network trying to come in (external testing) and from inside the network.
 The Payment Card Industry Data Security Standard (PCI DSS) was introduced to provide a minimum degree of security when it comes to handling customer card information.
 While the Standard has been around for over a decade, penetration testing has only recently been officially incorporated into the process.
-For instance, as a Penetration Tester in CyberArk, you will be the go-to-guy of finding traditional and creative ways of breaking CyberArk products’ security and suggest robust solutions of fixing it.
+For instance, as a Penetration Tester in CyberArk, you will be the go-to guy of finding traditional and creative ways of breaking CyberArk products’ security and suggest robust solutions to fixing it.